Semantic-driven Colorization: Introduction

-\textbf{User-guided edit propagation techniques} rely on the user's suggestions to colorize the image.
-The user-guided input can be scribbles, dots, image contents, etc., to control the color.
-Levin et al. \cite{levin2004colorization} use the optimized method to leverage the user's strokes to match it with the gray image.
-Bahng et al. \cite{coloringwithwords2018} apply the scheme to extract palette to guide their network based on user-provided words.
-Besides, the methods \cite{chia2011semantic, deshpande2017learning, gupta2012image, he2018deep, messaoud2018structural, welsh2002transferring} use a reference to transfer the histograms.
-Zhang et al. \cite{zhang2017real} introduce their network that uses several user-guided colorful dots within the suggested colors, associated with a reference.
-Yi Xiao et al. \cite{xiao2018interactive} adopt the work of Zhang et al. \cite{zhang2017real} to build a network that can support both the guided reference and user-guided color dots simultaneously.
-They tend to extract the palette using not only their recommendation system but also the user's input.
-Recently, the methods leveraging user-guided color dots achieve state-of-the-art performance.
-However, the given gray pixel has various plausible colors, especially the colors with the same intensity.
+\textbf{User-guided edit propagation techniques}. rely on the user's suggestions to colorize the image.
+The user-guided input can be scribbles, color dots, or texts to control the generated colors.
+For example, Levin et al. \cite{levin2004colorization} use an optimization-based method to leverage the user's strokes to match it with the gray image.
+Meanwhile, Bahng et al. \cite{coloringwithwords2018} extract palette to guide their network based on user-provided words.
+Regarding exemplar-based colorization, the methods \cite{chia2011semantic, deshpande2017learning, gupta2012image, he2018deep, messaoud2018structural, welsh2002transferring} compute the color histogram of a reference image and transfer it to the gray-scale input.
+Instead of using another colorful image, Zhang et al. \cite{zhang2017real} present a way of using several user-guided color dots to colorize the input.
+Afterward, Yi Xiao et al. \cite{xiao2018interactive} adopt the work of Zhang et al. \cite{zhang2017real} to build a network that can support both a color histogram and user-guided color dots as global and local inputs simultaneously.
+Thanks to the great efforts of researchers in this field, the methods leveraging user-guided color dots achieve state-of-the-art performance.
+However, the given gray-scale pixel has various colors, especially those with the same light intensity.
 It is challenging for the user to avoid the incompatible colors between the objects.
 In fact, the harmony of a colorful image depends on the color of specific objects and the color between them.
-Most of the user-guided methods that use colorful dots try to answer the question: "T\textit{here are guided color dots, what should the color of this picture be?}" Meanwhile, our novelty aims to answer the question: "\textit{There is a dog on the grass under the sky, which color should this picture be?}" Thus, our method tends to synthesize the color based on not only gray-scale values but also the semantic information.
+Most of the user-guided methods using color dots try to answer the question: "\textit{There are guided color dots, what should the color of this picture be?}" Meanwhile, this work tries to answer the question: "\textit{There is a dog on the grass under the sky, which color should this picture be?}" Thus, our method tends to synthesize the color based on not only gray-scale values but also the semantic information.